 Northern & Shell also owns the Daily Express and the Daily Star, among other British publications, which have not run the pictures of Catherine, nor of Prince Harry.

-They will travel on to the Solomon Islands Sunday on the next leg of a tour that has been overshadowed by the furor over the photographs.
+They were due in the Solomon Islands Sunday on the next leg of a tour that has been overshadowed by the furor over the photographs.

 Catherine was “upset” with Closer magazine, a palace source told CNN.

 Mondadori told CNN it plans to run 26 pages of photographs of William and Kate on vacation in an “extraordinary” special edition to go on sale in Italy on Monday.